valdemar100/bot_vendas/README.md

 ## 📄 Licença

 Este projeto é distribuído sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes (você pode adicionar um arquivo LICENSE.md se desejar).
+Veja o arquivo `LICENSE` para mais detalhes.
+..

 ---

-*Lembre-se de substituir `SEU_USUARIO_GITHUB/NOME_DO_SEU_REPOSITORIO` pelo link real do seu repositório quando ele estiver no GitHub.*